ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - Change all passwords that are displayed in the {{site.data.keyword.vmwaresolutions_short}} console and use your own password management system.
 IBM retains distinct user IDs needed for ongoing automation and support.
 - Review password policies, such as complexity and expiration period, across all components.
 - Review encryption settings across all components.
-- Plan and implement appropriate physical or virtual firewall solutions, such as NSX Distributed Firewall (DFW), NSX ESGs, [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), and [{{site.data.keyword.cloud_notm}} Vyatta](/catalog/infrastructure/virtual-router-appliance){: external}.
+- Plan and implement appropriate firewall solutions.
+Ensure that you examine the NSX Gateway Firewall (GFW) configuration for your NSX workloads and consider using NSX Distributed Firewall (DFW) for these workloads.
+Also, consider using the gateway appliances, such as [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), [Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-overview), and [{{site.data.keyword.cloud_notm}} Vyatta](/catalog/infrastructure/virtual-router-appliance){: external}.
 - Plan and implement appropriate application load balancing and security solutions, such as [F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations).
 - Plan and implement appropriate security information and event management (SIEM) solutions, such as [IBM Security QRadar SIEM](https://www.ibm.com/products/qradar-siem){: external}.
 - Plan and implement appropriate vulnerability scanning.